 Please put non-checked out books on wooden carts rather than re-shelving them.
 This means any items pulled from the shelves.
-These materials are categorized at the end of every shift as utilized items, and help determine annual statistics for purchasing new editions or similar subject matter.
+The use of these materials is recorded daily for statistics to help determine need for purchasing new editions or similar subject matter.